hbfvvs/pro1/README.md

 # pro1
-Just another gur entering the new world of programming
+Just another guy entering the new world of programming